This post contains affiliate links. We may earn a small commission when you buy through our links — at no extra cost to you.

 Cons

-• Very thin material offers no insulation and can feel flimsy
+• Very thin material offers no warmth and feels flimsy

 Check Latest Price